Does it cost any money?

 Do you provide any women only services?

-The Centre for Young Women is situated at Stones Corner and offers young women the opportunity to meet with a team of dedicated women’s workers, operating as a safe women’s space.
+BYS offers young women the opportunity to meet with a team of dedicated women’s workers and we operate a safe women’s space.

 I have young children - what support is available to me?

-If you are 25 years or under and a young parent, our Centre for Young Families at Stones Corner may be able to help you.
+If you are 25 years or under and a young parent, our Young Women & Young Families team may be able to help you.

 The staff at the centre can help you with things like housing assistance and support to maintain your tenancy, and can also help to be the best parent you can be.
 We provide support to you around your child’s development and can help you to bond with and look after your child through interactive play, parent-child communication, daily living skills, family well-being and overcoming social isolation.